 Why do electric radiators click?

 Even heating systems that don’t have any moving parts can still make the occasional sound.
 The science behind the noises is simple: it’s all to do with how materials change shape as they warm up.
 When a material is heated, the energy of its molecules increases, causing the space in between the atoms to expand.
-This is true for all solids, gases and liquids, so whenever your radiators get warm, their housings will expand slightly, causing the odd ‘clunk’ in the process.
+This is true for all solids, gases and liquids, so whenever your radiators get warm, their housings will expand slightly, causing the odd ‘clunk’ in the process – something you will commonly find with dry thermal and dry stone electric radiators.
 Sound can also occur when the process is reversed.
 As your radiators cool down, the metal housing will start to contract ever so slightly, again causing the metal to make noise.
 Oil-filled electric radiators can make a slightly different sound when they heat up, sometimes described as a crackling, popping or a clicking noise – this is completely normal and caused by the expansion of the thermal fluid.
 Don’t worry if the crackling sound persists for a while; it’s because the oil takes time to get warm, especially if it’s heating up from cold.

 Which radiators are quieter: gas or electric?